Seddryck/NBi/_documentation/setup-condition.md

 The following predicate is defined:

 * service-running: this service will validate if the service is effectively running.
+This returns *false* when this service is not existing.

 If the service is not in the expected state, NBi will wait maximum the time set in the attribute named *timeout-milliseconds* to ensure that the service is not changing its state before reporting the test as *ignored*.
 If this timeout is not defined, a default value of 5 seconds will be used.